Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 //7.2.4 Switched pull-up circuit
 --------------------------------

-The supply voltage (V DD ) and the maximum output LOW level determine the minimum value of pull-up resistor R p (see [Section 7.1]).
-For example, with a supply voltage of V DD = 5 V ± 10 % and V OL(max) = 0.4 V at 3 mA, R p(min) = (5.5 − 0.4) / 0.003 = 1.7 kΩ.
+The supply voltage (VDD ) and the maximum output LOW level determine the minimum value of pull-up resistor R p (see [Section 7.1]).
+For example, with a supply voltage of VDD = 5 V ± 10 % and VOL(max) = 0.4 V at 3 mA, R p(min) = (5.5 − 0.4) / 0.003 = 1.7 kΩ.
 As
 shown in [Figure 42], this value of R p limits the maximum bus capacitance to about 200 pF to meet the maximum t r requirement of 300 ns.
 If the bus has a higher capacitance than this, a switched pull-up circuit (as shown in [Figure 44]) can be used.

-Remark: Some buffers allow V DD1 and V DD2 to be different levels.
+Remark: Some buffers allow VDD1 and VDD2 to be different levels.

 [Figure 43]: #Figure-43
 <a id="Figure-43"></a>